 I told him I was flying to Lukla, the gateway to the Sagarmatha (Everest) region, the next day.
-This was a to-be-realized-truth.
-Actually booking a flight was still on my list of things to do.
+And I kept silent about how actually booking a flight was still on my list of things to do.
 My first morning in Nepal had been long, spending all of my hard earned bargaining tricks on North Fake outdoor gear in the tourist ghetto of Thamel.
 Later, to the booking agent in the tiny room between two Tibetan singing bowl shops who pulled out a sticky laminated poster of airlines and their timetables, I had only one question.

 “Which one takes the most risks?”

-Then abrubtly, we were informed that planes were landing, boarding right now, and to “hurry!”
+Then abruptly it was announced that we were boarding right now and to “Hurry!”
 At least ten flights were called out.
 The crowded airport became one mass cheer followed by one stampede toward the same gate.

 A bus drove fifteen of us to the tiny plane of promises.
 We were yet in the air, but there was already tension in our ears from the beam on our faces.
 Excited chatter rang throughout the cabin.
 In only thirty more minutes I would land on the roof of the world!
 I could have died from the anticipation, if not from the design of the Lukla airport itself.

-There was no barrier between the cockpit and the rest of the plane.
-Before takeoff, one of the pilots, the one sporting a leather jacket, turned around and welcomed everyone with a smile.
-We all leaned in a little closer.
+Before takeoff, one of the pilots, the one sporting a leather jacket, turned around and welcomed everyone.
+There was no barrier between the cockpit and the rest of the plane, and we all leaned in a little closer.

 “What if I told you we can’t go, because Lukla is closed again?”

 It took us some time to make sense of his question through the noise of the engine.
-No one responded, because we did not appreciate the pilot’s humor.
+For a long moment no one responded.
+We did not appreciate the pilot’s humor.

-Then everyone broke out in nervous chuckling.
+Then everyone broke out in nervous chuckles.
 We were so incredibly glad that alternate reality was only hypothetical.

-The pilot, still smiling, turned off the plane.
-An attendant shuttled us inside the Kathmandu airport.
-Like children, we slumped back into our hard plastic seats and were each handed a packet of peanuts and a cup of juice to prevent tantrums.
-And somehow this whole thing replayed itself a second time.
+The pilot, red grin spread wide across his face, turned off the plane.
+An attendant boarded us back onto the bus and ushered us inside the Kathmandu airport.
+Like children, we slumped back into our hard plastic seats and were each handed a packet of peanuts and a cup of juice.
+They didn’t want to deal with tantrums.
+Somehow this whole thing replayed itself a second time.

 Even though the skies were sunny over Kathmandu, I didn't question what they were at over 9,000 feet in Lukla.
 I trusted the professionals when they said it was unsafe to fly.
 But since everyone here was powerless against the weather, we were left up to the whims of chance.
 I wondered who I could pray to.
 Ganesha, the remover of obstacles?
 Garuda for his swift wings?
 Chenrezig for mercy?
 I considered summoning a clarity dragon to part the skies.
 If only it worked that way.

 At 3:30 PM, we made our final defeated attempt to leave the airport.
 If we didn’t this time, there would be no hope of leaving this purgatory until tomorrow.
-As we crept along the runway--an old German couple, a young Californian couple, a Japanese family, an American family, and me-- we were collectively not present.
-There was only somber silence.
+As we crept along the runway—an old German couple, a young Californian couple, a Japanese family, an American family, and me— we were collectively not present.
+Forward looking, there was only somber silence.
 I don't know which was worse.
-Being terrified of uncertainity or being terrified of the let down.
-And we were all struck with both and, therefore, unable to exist in the present moment.
+Fear of the unknown or bracing for disappointment?
 The words of my Bangkok friend and the waiter are just plain sick.

-Finally, breaking through the anxiety, Ben yelled out what we were all thinking.
+Finally, breaking through the anxiety, someone yelled out what we were all thinking.